 Medical or psychiatric conditions and certain medications have been associated with an increased incidence of restless legs syndrome and/or PLMD.
 Children with attention deficit hyperactivity disorder are more likely to have both restless legs syndrome and PLMD.
 Uremia and other metabolic disorders are known to cause periodic limb movements during sleep [2].
-Monoamine oxidase inhibitors and tricyclic antidepressants can cause or worsen the disorder, as can withdrawal from certain drugs, including anticonvulsants, benzodiazepines, barbiturates, and other hypnotic agents.
-PLMD may be associated with an underlying arousal disorder [128].
+Monoamine oxidase inhibitors and tricyclic antidepressants can cause or worsen the disor-